httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The following examples show how representation metadata, payload transformations and method impacts on the message and content.
-When the content contains non-printable characters (eg. when it is compressed) it is shown as base64-encoded string.
+When the content contains non-printable characters (for example, when it is compressed) it is shown as base64-encoded string.

 A request with a JSON object without any content coding.